Sacraments

 THE EUCHARIST

-For primary-aged students, visit the Religious Education tab.
-Adults seeking First Communion should contact Fr.
+For primary-aged students, visit the Religious Education page.
+Adults seeking First Communion should speak with Fr.
 Cannon.

 The Eucharist is “”the source and summit of the Christian life”… For in the blessed Eucharist is contained the whole spiritual good of the Church, namely Christ himself.”
 (CCC, 1324, with quote from Lumen gentium, 11)